Configure Duo Security authenticator

 - Click Update Policy.

-- To add one or more rules to the policy, see Configure an MFA enrollment policy rule.
+- To add one or more rules to the policy, see Configure an authentication enrollment policy rule.

 The end-user experience depends on whether users are already enrolled in Duo Security before you configure it as an authenticator in Okta.